Previous dayFebruary 2, 2026Next day

 9.9 km---✓ ReviewedUSGS →

-February 2, 2026 brought a magnitude 2.5 earthquake 36 km E of Knik River, Alaska, logged at 19:35 UTC.
-At a depth of 9.9 km, the event was shallow crustal.
+A magnitude 2.5 earthquake was recorded 36 km E of Knik River, Alaska on February 2, 2026 at 19:35 UTC.
+This was a shallow crustal earthquake, focused at 9.9 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 61.471°, -148.227°.
+Coordinates: 61.471°, -148.227°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-02